Skip to content

 4. Ongoing relationship

-We will agree on how the CFA can best support your project going forward – through regular follow-ups, or a second round of CFA support.
+We will agree on how the CFA can best support your project going forward.

 The CFA in South Africa

 The CFA launched the first Call for Proposals in 2021.
-In 2022, the Call for Proposals was launched on the 30th of June to identify ~10 high quality climate mitigation projects, strengthen their technical and commercial propositions, and connect them with suitable investors
+In 2025 the Call for Proposals was launched on 10th December to identify ~10 high quality climate mitigation projects, strengthen their technical and commercial propositions, and connect them with suitable investors.

 The CFA is looking for projects that: